 Injury Free Life: Calf Stretches

 Hi, it’s Rob from New Leaf Physiotherapy in beautiful Kelowna, British Columbia, Canada.
-Today Iam going to go over calf stretching and two different calf stretches.
-The reason I am going to give you two different calf stretches is because you a two different calf muscles!
-One calf muscles it starts above the knee attaches into the Achilles tendon, the gastrocnemius, and the other one starts below the knee and attaches into the Achilles tendon, the soleus.
-If you have tight calves either those muscles can be causing the tightness.
+Today I am going to go over calf stretching and two different calf stretches.
+The reason I am going to give you two different calf stretches is because you have two different calf muscles!
+One calf muscles starts above the knee and attaches into the Achilles tendon, the gastrocnemius, and the other one starts below the knee and attaches into the Achilles tendon, the soleus.
+If you have tight calves either of those muscles can be causing the tightness.

-The next stretch stretch the longer muscle the gastrocnemius, or gastroc for short.
-I use is downward dog.
-Walk you hands out, bum up in the air and try keep the heels on the ground with the knees being straight.
+The next stretch stretches the longer muscle, the gastrocnemius, or gastroc for short.
+I use a downward dog.
+Walk your hands out, bum up in the air, and try keep the heels on the ground with the knees being straight.
 You are stretching both calves at the same time.
 Hold for 15 to 20 seconds.